Zika: Researchers Are Learning More About The Long-Term Consequences For Children

 At first, public health researchers thought that a particular strain of the Zika virus — the one circulating in the Americas, with roots in Asia — was the only strain that caused birth defects like microcephaly.

 Now, evidence shows that other strains can cause birth defects too.
-In African and Asian countries where Zika has circulatedfor decades, birth defects may have flown under the radar simply because the medical community wasn't watching closely for them.
+In African and Asian countries where Zika has circulated for decades, birth defects may have flown under the radar simply because the medical community wasn't watching closely for them.

-"It takes a lot of surveillance to detect these cases," says Scott Weaver, director of the Institute for Human Infections and Immunity at the University of Texas Medical Branch, "It took literally millions of infections before this was even noticed [in the Americas]."
-Given that the rate of mothers with Zika giving birth to babies with microcephaly is 4-6%, it might have taken a concentrated setting — as in northeast Brazil, where millions of child-bearing women were first exposed to Zika in a short period of time — for the connection between the virus and birth defects to be visible.
+"It takes a lot of surveillance to detect these cases," says Scott Weaver, director of the Institute for Human Infections and Immunity at the University of Texas Medical Branch.
+"It took literally millions of infections before this was even noticed [in the Americas]."
+Given that the rate of mothers with Zika giving birth to babies with microcephaly is 4%-6%, it might have taken a concentrated setting — as in northeast Brazil, where millions of childbearing women were first exposed to Zika in a short period of time — for the connection between the virus and birth defects to be visible.

-The upshot, the researchers found, is that there's not enough evidence to say that any strain of Zika is low-risk--in contrast to what the Indian government stated during a 2018 outbreak in northwest India.
+The upshot, the researchers found, is that there's not enough evidence to say that any strain of Zika is low-risk — in contrast to what the Indian government stated during a 2018 outbreak in northwest India.

 And while Zika's most severe impact is on developing babies, it may also have disturbing impacts on the general population.
 We're also learning about Zika's association with a rare and nasty variation of Guillain-Barré syndrome, an autoimmune disorder that leads to weakness and sometimes paralysis.

-"The Guillain-Barré disease that occurs is more severe...and can have more long-lasting, permanent effects," says Dr. Sankar Swaminathan, Chief of the Division of Infectious Diseases at the University of Utah.
-He says the version of Guillain-Barré connected with Zika comes at a relatively high incidence, and affects younger people.
+"The Guillain-Barré disease that occurs is more severe ... and can have more long-lasting, permanent effects," says Dr. Sankar Swaminathan, chief of the Division of Infectious Diseases at the University of Utah.
+He says the version of Guillain-Barré connected with Zika comes at a relatively high incidence and affects younger people.

-Good news: We're in a quiet phase with Zika
+Good news: We're in a quiet phase with Zika.

-Bad news: Researchers think Zika will strike again, we just don't know where or when.
+Bad news: Researchers think Zika will strike again; they just don't know where or when.
 And when it comes, we're not fully prepared.

 "I think the most important lesson to learn is that Mother Nature is always in charge," says Dr. Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota.

 Human action didn't end the epidemic.
-The public health community worked to contain it, through diagnostics, education, and travel advisories.
+The public health community worked to contain it, through diagnostics, education and travel advisories.
 But ultimately, the virus ran its course, infected a large portion of the population, and herd immunity developed, thus halting the spread.

-"This is what happens with a lot of different epidemics," says Ko.
+"This is what happens with a lot of different epidemics," says epidemiologist Ko.
 "Once a large proportion of the population is infected, they're immune and they actually protect other people from getting infected."

-"Right now, Zika transmission in the western hemisphere is very, very low," says Dr. Lyle Petersen, director of the CDC's Division of Vector-Borne Diseases, "That doesn't mean it's gone away completely, or that we won't have to worry about it in the future."
+"Right now, Zika transmission in the Western Hemisphere is very, very low," says Dr. Lyle Petersen, director of the CDC's Division of Vector-Borne Diseases.
+"That doesn't mean it's gone away completely, or that we won't have to worry about it in the future."
 Over time, as people who are not immune to Zika are born into, or move into, a community, the population becomes susceptible to another outbreak.
-"Could it be in 5, 10, 20 years?
+"Could it be in five, 10, 20 years?
 We don't really know," Petersen says.

-In the time that the virus was active, the research community made quick strides in developing diagnostic tests and vaccine candidates: within six months of the pandemic declaration, vaccines were in the first stage of clinical trials.
-But the pandemic trailed off a few months later, leaving vaccines stuck in the approval pipeline, without enough people at risk of Zika to get through Phase 2 and 3 clinical trials.
+In the time that the virus was active, the research community made quick strides in developing diagnostic tests and vaccine candidates: Within six months of the pandemic declaration, vaccines were in the first stage of clinical trials.
+But the pandemic trailed off a few months later, leaving vaccines stuck in the approval pipeline, without enough people at risk of Zika to get through phase 2 and 3 clinical trials.

-"We have huge populations that are considered completely naive because there is no vaccine currently, and people haven't been exposed to this virus," says Christine Kreuder Johnson, director of the EpiCenter for Disease Dynamics at UC Davis.
+"We have huge populations that are considered completely naive because there is no vaccine currently and people haven't been exposed to this virus," says Christine Kreuder Johnson, director of the EpiCenter for Disease Dynamics at the University of California, Davis.

-Researchers are now considering different pathways to approval, like "human challenge studies," where people volunteer to get the vaccine and then get purposefully exposed to the virus.
+Researchers are now considering different pathways to approval, like "human challenge studies," in which people volunteer to get the vaccine and then be purposely exposed to the virus.

-The other big problem that we haven't cracked is mosquito control.
+The other big problem that has not been cracked is mosquito control.
 The main culprit in Zika's spread is a mosquito species called Aedes aegypti, which thrives in small water containers.
-"One little bottle cap in a ditch can serve as a wonderful breeding site for mosquitoes like this," says Osterholm.
-Besides Zika, it also carries dengue, chikungunya, and yellow fever, and its home range overlaps with the settlements of over 2 billion people in the Americas, Africa, and Asia (Zika can also be transmitted sexually and through blood infusions).
+"One little bottlecap in a ditch can serve as a wonderful breeding site for mosquitoes like this," says Osterholm.
+Besides Zika, the mosquito also carries dengue, chikungunya and yellow fever, and its home range overlaps with the settlements of over 2 billion people in the Americas, Africa and Asia (Zika can also be transmitted sexually and through blood infusions).

 Researchers are watching areas of South and Southeast Asia, where outbreaks have been reported in populations that haven't been exposed before.
 They also think it could return in force to the Americas, particularly in areas that were spared in the last wave.
 "São Paulo had very little Zika activity — that's a city that is ripe for a major epidemic," says Osterholm, because it's a concentration of people who are currently not immune.
 "It's just a matter of the wrong mosquito infecting the wrong population," he says, "and then you've got an epidemic."